jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_04.md

 ### API

-1. Navigate to your local git api repository
+1. Navigate to your local git api repository, it should be in your home folder C:\users\teksystem

 1. edit the file application.py
-    > **Note**: If you edit using vi, make sure to use `set number` command to view the file line numbers
+    > **Note**: If you edit using vi, make sure to use `set number` command to view the file line numbers.

+3. If you are not at ease with linux commands, you can do these steps in github directly.
+If you do skip "i.
+Push your change" step
-1. Go to bottom of the file, then copy the code provided below
+4. Go to bottom of the file, then copy the code provided below
     ```
     @app.route('/api/slow-endpoint')
     def slow_endpoint():